Dimoka113/ffmpeg-minimal/README.md

 This repository provides minimal FFmpeg builds with only the essential components for:
 - Desktop screen capture (platform-specific APIs)
-- H.264 encoding (libx264)
+- VP9 encoding (libvpx)
-- MPEG-TS container format (ideal for streaming)
+- WebM/Matroska container formats (ideal for streaming)
 - Piping output to stdout

 ## Supported Platforms